ParsBench/ParsBench/docs/index.md

 ## License

-ParsBench is distributed under the MIT License.
+ParsBench is distributed under the Apache-2.0 license.

 ## Contact Information